Last Updated on June 1, 2023 by Kapuluan

 But what about coconut?

-Arguably the most versatile and useful fruit in the world (oil, water, flour, sugar, syrup, milk, wine…yup, wine).
-With the oil alone we cook with it, eat it raw, and slather it all over our bodies to moisturize, heal and lubricate (yep – try it).
-We didn’t even mention hair, lips, shaving, or the 100 other ways to use coconut oil.
+Arguably the most versatile and valuable fruit in the world (oil, water, flour, sugar, syrup, milk, wine…yup, wine).
+With the oil alone, we cook with it, eat it raw, and slather it all over our bodies to moisturize, heal, and lubricate (yep – try it).
+But, of course, we didn’t mention hair, lips, shaving, or the 100 other ways to use coconut oil.

-However, despite the tropical regions in which the coconut grows in abundance often being very beautiful, there is a dark side to the harvesting and production of that most versatile and valuable resource.
+However, despite the tropical regions in which the coconut grows in abundance, often being breathtaking, there is a dark side to the harvesting and production of that most versatile and valuable resource.

 Who did the picking?

-A large number of coconut farms use monkeys (animal slaves) to harvest coconuts.
+Many coconut farms use monkeys (animal-enslaved people) to harvest coconuts.
 A report by NPR claimed monkeys harvest 99% of Thai coconuts, primarily because of the efficiency (about 20x better than humans) and price (free) of this labor.

-This is also taking jobs away from coconut farmers of whom many already live in extreme poverty and have no other opportunities.
-Having discovered the secrets of The Nectar of Tropical Island Goddesses, western countries must make a conscious choice to give back to the communities that discovered its magic.
+This is also taking jobs away from coconut farmers, many of whom live in extreme poverty and have no other opportunities.
+Having discovered the secrets of The Nectar of Tropical Island Goddesses, western countries must consciously choose to give back to the communities that discovered its magic.